bhgabel/Accessioning/README.md

 2. Create new case [Customer Outreach]
 	- Type defaults to Missing Data
 3. Check `Sample Received` and `Report Distribution Hold`
-	- Check `Lab Hold` if discrepency with ESI, test type, patient DOB, or patient name
+	- Check `Lab Hold` and hold the sample for any discrepency with ESI, test type, patient DOB, or patient name
 	- If on hold, create `New Note` in `Activity History` tab of Case<br>Add "*number of stuff* rcvd (*ESI*) on hold in Intellicab" as subject<br>Place in red folder, then in Sample Holds to Be Scanned bin
 	- Example:
 	> 15 USS rcvd (S22-123-A1) on hold in Intellicab<br>